chili-publish/grafx-documentation/docs/GraFx-Developers/connectors/media-connector/build-a-simple-media-connector/index.md

 4. Then add an image frame to your design
 5. Double-click an image in the Media panel to fill the frame

+## Some Issues
+### Issue: Only First Image

+You may notice that no matter which image you select in the Media panel, the image selected is always the first one.
+This is due to how `download` behaves when `filtering` is `true`.

+When `filtering` is `false`, `download` is called directly with the selected asset ID.
+However, when it is set to `true`, `query` is called first and then the first item from the call will be pushed into `download`.

 ### Issue: Double-clicking with Nothing Selected

 You may notice that double-clicking an image in the Media panel when nothing is selected doesn't have any effect.
 This is due to a missing capability in our connector.